25th edition of Fit India Sundays on Cycle to be commemorated as special Tiranga Rally - www.lokmattimes.com

 25th edition of Fit India Sundays on Cycle to be commemorated as special Tiranga Rally

-New Delhi [India], May 30 : A landmark 25th edition of the Fit India Sundays on Cycle initiative, termed ...
+New Delhi [India], May 31 : A landmark 25th edition of the Fit India Sundays on Cycle initiative, ...

+Union Minister for Youth Affairs and Sports Dr. Mansukh Mandaviya will lead this special edition in the national capital, scheduled at the Major Dhyanchand national stadium.

-With World Bicycle Day scheduled for Sunday's event will not only reinforce the message of cycling's big role in fitness but also serve as a collective tribute to India's armed forces.
-A footfall of over 1,200 cyclists in the national capital is expected and simultaneously, over 2,000 locations across the nation will lend hand in organising events this Sunday, according to a press release from SAI Media.
+With World Bicycle Day scheduled for June 3, Sunday's event will not only reinforce the message of cycling's big role in fitness but also serve as a collective tribute to India's Armed Forces, a release said.

+A footfall of over 1,200 cyclists in the national capital is expected and simultaneously, over 2,000 locations across the nation will lend hand in organising events this Sunday.

+As part of the event, Odisha Governor Hari Babu Kambhampati will flag off the Bhubaneswar edition of the Tiranga Rally, further signifying pan-India importance of the initiative.

-Since its inception in December 2024, the Sundays on Cycle initiative has witnessed phenomenal reachhaving touched over 5,500 locations and seeing participation from more than 3 lakh citizens.
+Since its inception in December 2024, the Sundays on Cycle initiative has witnessed phenomenal reachhaving touched over 5,500 locations and seeing participation from more than 3 lakh citizens, the release said.

 The movement has also garnered over 3.44 billion digital impressions, with support pouring in from icons like Sania Mirza, Milind Soman, Emraan Hashmi, John Abraham, Imtiaz Ali, Shankar Mahadevan, and the legendary Dara Singh, among others.